zyij99/computational_finance/README.md

-This is a collection of my Stock Price Analysis Project for the CIS Special topics course: Computational Finance.
+This was uploaded as a collection of my Stock Price Analysis Project for the CIS Special topics course: Computational Finance.